 The rating supervisor is responsible for completing the Employee Performance Evaluation.
-Each Department Head, or his designation representative, should assign a rating supervisor and a division supervisor for each employee in the department whenever possible.
+Each Department Head, or Designee should assign a rating supervisor and a division supervisor for each employee in the department whenever possible.
 The rating supervisor should have thorough knowledge of the employee's work responsibilities and job performance.
 The division supervisor should review the evaluation.